-6.1 The general principle is that all providers will ensure patients will be discharged with access to all their medicines (including pre-admission medicines), in line with local policy.
+The general principle is that all providers will ensure patients will be discharged with access to all their medicines and other prescribable items (including pre-admission medicines), in line with local policy.

-As agreed, as per the NHS Standard Contract (NHS Standard 22/23 contract wording 'for the period required by local practice... (but at least 7 days)', the minimum supply agreed locally is as follows:
+As agreed, as per the NHS Standard Contract (NHS Standard contract wording 'for the period required by local practice... (but at least 7 days)', the minimum supply agreed locally is as follows: